opencomputeproject/ocp-spec-tools/INSTALL_WINDOWS.md

 A manual installation would require understanding the complexities of various Pandoc and LaTeX dependencies.

 On a system running Windows, the overall flow is:
-1. On Windows, install WSL (with Ubuntu) and Docker Desktop
+1. On Windows, install WSL (with Ubuntu) and Docker
 2. On Ubuntu, clone the repository and pull the Docker tooling

 These steps are described in detail, below.